EikoTwin DIC

 Experimental validation of forming processes, such as crimping, requires accurate characterization of local deformation fields, which can be achieved using DIC.
 A recent measurement campaign was conducted on an industrial part with severe geometric constraints, with an analysis area located on a section approximately 2 mm thick.
 Beyond the small size of the area of…

-High-Speed DIC for Dynamic Analysis of Dashboard Opening during Airbag Deployment
+High-Speed DIC — Full-Field Measurement of Airbag Deployment

 By Team Eikosim | 4 November 2025